Duration of detention for identification purposes

 Duration of asylum and pre-removal detention

 The maximum duration of detention of asylum seekers is 12 months.
-The duration of pre-removal detention has been decreased from 180 to 90 days, plus 30 days in cases of repatriation agreements with the countries of origin.
-According to ASGI, the difference between the maximum duration of ordinary detention for third-country nationals (6 months) and the maximum duration of detention of asylum seekers (12 months) appears as an unreasonable violation of the principle of equality provided for by Article 3 of the Italian Constitution, resulting in a discriminatory treatment of the latter category.
+The duration of pre-removal detention decreased from 180 to 90 days, plus 30 days in cases of repatriation agreements with the countries of origin.
+According to ASGI, the difference between the maximum duration of ordinary detention for third-country nationals (4 months) and the maximum duration of detention of asylum seekers (12 months) appears as an unreasonable violation of the principle of equality provided for by Article 3 of the Italian Constitution, resulting in a discriminatory treatment of the latter category.
 Moreover, it is not clear if the 30-day duration of detention for identification reasons may or may not be counted in these maximum detention periods.

 According to the Reception Decree, the applicant detained in CPR or for identification reasons in hotspots or first governmental reception centres, who appeals against the rejection decision issued by the Territorial Commission, remains in the detention facility until the adoption of the decision on the suspension of the order by the judge.
 The detained applicant also remains in detention as long as he or she is authorised to remain on the territory as a consequence of the lodged appeal.
 The way the law was worded before did not make it clear whether, when the suspensive request was upheld, asylum seekers could leave the CPR, and in practice they did not.